muratagenc/talkingDictionaryInPython/README.md

 I may work on it later to save definitions too.

-data.zip includes all the word mp3 files I have and will be updated frequently.
+english_words_all_mp3s.zip includes all the word mp3 files I have and will be updated frequently.